gnuheike/StarWarsGame-PHP-Laminas-DDD-CleanArch/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project has no specific license.
+For use or redistribution, please contact the maintainers.